-Intensive readings and research in anthropology under the supervision of a member of the
+Intensive readings and research in anthropology under the supervision of a member of the faculty.
+(1 to 3 credits).
+Prerequisites: ANTH 100 and permission of instructor.
+Offered by individual arrangement

 ANTH 410: Classical Theory in Anthropology

 An intensive investigation of the development of theory in anthropology, offering advanced students a unified perspective on the discipline of anthropology as a whole.
 The course is designed to enable students to critique classic readings in anthropological theory, review commentary on these materials and summarize central concepts in the field of Anthropology Prerequisites: (ANTH 208 or ANTH 229) and senior standing.
 Credits: 3(3-0) Offered every fall